michaelcukier/Poker-Hand-Tracker/readme.md

+* fix PotNoodle99912 will be allowed to play after the button pb

 * % of player stack invested in each hand

 * more testing, look into coverage and try to get 100%.